Atahualpa: In popular culture

-A treasure hunt for Atahualpa's gold forms the basis for the second Biggles book, The Cruise of the Condor.
-Atahualpa Inca's conflict with Pizarro was dramatised by Peter Shaffer in his play The Royal Hunt of the Sun, first staged by the National Theatre in 1964 at the Chichester Festival, then in London at the Old Vic.
-The role of Atahualpa was played by Robert Stephens and by David Carradine, who received a Theatre World Award in the 1965 Broadway production.
-Christopher Plummer portrayed Atahualpa in the 1969 movie version of the play.
+A treasure hunt for Atawallpa's gold forms the basis for the second Biggles book, The Cruise of the Condor.

+Atawallpa Inca's conflict with Pizarro was dramatised by Peter Shaffer in his play The Royal Hunt of the Sun, first staged by the National Theatre in 1964 at the Chichester Festival, then in London at the Old Vic.
+The role of Atawallpa was played by Robert Stephens and by David Carradine, who received a Theatre World Award in the 1965 Broadway production.
+Christopher Plummer portrayed Atawallpa in the 1969 movie version of the play.

 The closing track of Tyrannosaurus Rex's debut album, My People Were Fair and Had Sky in Their Hair...
 But Now They're Content to Wear Stars on Their Brows, was entitled "Frowning Atahuallpa (My Inca Love)".

-Atahaulpa plays a key role in Laurent Binet's 2019 alternate history novel Civilizations, journeying across the Atlantic and going on to conquer much of Europe.
+Atawallpa plays a key role in Laurent Binet's 2019 alternative history novel Civilizations, journeying across the Atlantic and going on to conquer much of Europe.

-He is also referenced in Alberto Belli's 2025 film Dora and the Search for Sol Dorado, with a depiction that he has left a magical bracelet that leads to a fallen star which has the power to grant a selfless wish.
+He is referenced in Alberto Belli's 2025 film Dora and the Search for Sol Dorado, with a depiction that he has left a magical bracelet that leads to a fallen star which has the power to grant a selfless wish.

+He is a major character in the 2010 science fiction short story "Invaders" by John Kessel.